 Get great deals for great performances every day of the week, including blockbuster Broadway in Chicago musicals, daring dramas from independent theaters and improv from the biggest names in comedy.
 Hot Tix hours vary by location.
 Half-price tickets are for select performances affiliated with the League of Chicago Theatres.

 Fresh and so Green

-Chicago goes green all year long — thanks in part to Lurie Garden in Millennium Park, Chicago Botanic Garden in nearby Glencoe, Garfield Park Conservatory and Lincoln Park Conservatory.
-See what’s blooming in these free gardens and greenhouses, from beautiful ferns, exotic flowers and native prairie grasses.
+Chicago goes green all year long — thanks in part to Lurie Garden in Millennium Park and Chicago Botanic Garden in nearby Glencoe.
+The outdoor landscapes surround you in natural beauty no matter the seaon.